 Internal Audit or Information Systems Audit

 Meaning: Internal Auditing is when any organization, including a bank, constitutes an audit team within its own organization to cater to its auditing requirements.
-Internal Audit may focus on any specified area or cover every aspect of the branch, depending on its audit programmes and requirement.
-It is conducted by bank itself.
+Internal Audit may focus on any specified area or cover every aspect of the branch, depending on its audit programmes and requirements.
+It is conducted by the bank itself.
 The Internal Auditors visit branches one by one and carry out the audit process.

 Internal Control audits to ensure the smooth, accurate and safe flow of information within the organization through the channels, the security (of information) etc.

 Internal Control audits to ensure the functionality of new banking software along with its accessibility and security standards.

 Information Systems Audit is a new area gaining importance in the last few years.
 With the rapid advancement in computerization in the banking sector – core banking, ATMs, mobile banking, internet banking are completely computerized and hence becoming necessary to have a periodical review over the working of these systems.
 Internal Control audit looks are the information flow, the channels, the security (of information) etc. It also checks and reviews the work ability of new emerging banking software’s and their rating on security and access.

 Meaning: Statutory Audit refers to the audit that is mandatorily conducted by a Statutory Auditor as required by the law or Act.
 In the case of Banks, a statutory audit is a mandatory requirement prescribed by RBI.
 The Statutory Auditor is appointed by RBI in association with the Institute of Chartered Accountants of India.

 Statutory Audit lay focus on the loans & advances, adherence to PSL requirements, SLR, CRR & so on along with compliances towards other statutory norms according to the latest notifications by RBI.